Sponsored breakfast symposia are available to registered delegates to attend at no additional cost, and will be held during the programme.

-This symposium will cover latest clinical results and developments of the Oticon Medical implantable systems, including the Neuro cochlear implant system and the Ponto bone anchored system.
+This symposium covered the latest clinical results and developments of the Oticon Medical implantable systems, including the Neuro cochlear implant system and the Ponto bone anchored system.

-Three talks will focus on cochlear implants and the Neuro system.
-Mr. Anirvan Banerjee will give an update on the experience with the Neuro Zti implant.
-The latest clinical results from a clinical trial of the Neuro 2 sound processor, showing among many other positives excellent speech-in-noise performance, will be presented by Dr Dan Gnansia.
-Ms. Rupan Banga will give an update on the benefits of treating the older cochlear implant patients.
+Three talks focused on cochlear implants and the Neuro system.
+Mr. Anirvan Banerjee gave an update on the experience with the Neuro Zti implant.
+The latest clinical results from a clinical trial of the Neuro 2 sound processor, showing among many other positives excellent speech-in-noise performance, were presented by Dr Dan Gnansia.
+Ms. Rupan Banga.
+They gave an update on the benefits of treating the older cochlear implant patients.

-For bone anchored devices, Ms Ann-Louise McDermott will present the long-term results of children treated with bone anchored implants, and how the results have improved over time with refined surgical techniques and implant technologies.
+For bone anchored devices, Ms Ann-Louise McDermott presented the long-term results of children treated with bone anchored implants, and how the results have improved over time with refined surgical techniques and implant technologies.
 Understanding patients and supporting the professionals are two of our key values.
 Based on research and together with professionals, Oticon Medical has developed new tools to help in the important pre-operative evaluation period.
-These tools, as well as a glimpse into future bone anchored technologies, will be presented by Mr. Marcus Holmberg.
+These tools, gave us a glimpse into future bone anchored technologies, which was presented by Mr. Marcus Holmberg.

 Immuno-Oncology: What do we need to know? – sponsored by Bristol-Myers Squibb

 Immunotherapy harnesses the patients own immune system to kill cancer cells.
-In this hour meeting we will ask experts to explain the different approaches employed and the evidence that has been generated to support practice change.
+In this hour meeting we asked experts to explain the different approaches employed and the evidence that has been generated to support practice change.

 Immunotherapy is NICE approved for treating head and neck cancer patients.
-We will learn which patients can be given immunotherapy, and who is likely to benefit from it.
-We will also hear about new strategies being investigated to tip the balance in favour of the patient, using tobacco plants to treat cancer!
+We learnt which patients can be given immunotherapy, and who is likely to benefit from it.
+We also heard about new strategies being investigated to tip the balance in favour of the patient, using tobacco plants to treat cancer!

 Early intervention in CRS and ETD…What does this look like and what do we do next? sponsored by Entellus Medical

-Join us for an exciting discussion with your peers to explore how current technology is allowing for earlier intervention among sinusitis and Eustachian tube dysfunction patients.
+We held an exciting discussion with peers to explore how current technology is allowing for earlier intervention among sinusitis and Eustachian tube dysfunction patients.

 Narrow Band Imaging: cords in the spotlight at last? – sponsored by Olympus

-This session will explore the utility of Narrow Band imaging in the outpatient and intraoperative setting, in the management of laryngeal pathology.
-The evidence base on this technique has burgeoned significantly and will be debated at length.
+This session explored the utility of Narrow Band imaging in the outpatient and intraoperative setting, in the management of laryngeal pathology.
+The evidence base on this technique has burgeoned significantly and was debated at length.